-Auston Matthews celebrates his goal with William Nylander and Zach Hyman.
-Image by: Getty Images
+Auston Matthews celebrates with William Nylander and Zach Hyman Image by: Getty Images

 After three games instead of the Leafs needing to shut down the Capitals stars, it’s the Capitals who need to find an answer for the Leafs youngsters.